I need a personal injury trust fund.

 A trust is created by a trust deed, a legal document, which states the purpose of the trust and appoints trustees to manage the compensation.

-Benefit regulations allow compensation to be held in a trust, it being accepted compensated people have not won the lottery.
-Compensation has been paid for injury, financial loss and future needs.
+Benefit regulations allow compensation to be held in a trust.
+Compensation has been paid for injury, financial loss and future needs, so you should not lose your benefits.
 Provided you keep and use the compensation separate from your personal funds, in a trust, the compensation will be ignored when assessing your finances for benefits or local authority care.
 This is a generous allowance and should be used by all compensated people who currently claim means tested benefits, or who are likely to claim such benefits in the future.
 The same applies if you will need local authority care.

 To help you decide if you need a trust read more here.